-Each country has established the program rules for both an Au Pair and a Host Family.
-In this post we have selected the core information you need to know about the au pairing experience in Switzerland.
+Each country has established specific program rules for both Au Pairs and Host Families.
+In this post, we have selected the core information you need to know about the Au Pair experience in Switzerland.

 The Au Pair in Switzerland will work a maximum of 30 hours a week.
-Both parties need to discuss the schedule of the activities so everyone can manage their time better.
+Both parties need to discuss the schedule of activities so everyone can manage their time accordingly.

 If the Au Pair needs to work extra hours, the Host Family has to arrange a fair compensation.
-Participants can convert these hours into the holidays later or get an extra payment depending on the agreement of both parties.
+Participants can convert these hours into extra holiday time later or get an extra payment depending on the agreement of both parties.

 An Au Pair in Switzerland should earn a minimum amount of 500 - 800 CHF per month.
 This amount might slightly vary if the participants are working extra hours.
 This is one of the most important points of the contract, so make sure to discuss it before arrival.

-In Switzerland, the participants have 4 weeks of paid vacation (5 weeks if the participants are under 20 years old).
-The participant should not be working during her/his vacation.
-Sometimes Host Families ask their Au Pair to join them for vacation.
-In this case, discuss whether both sides will consider it as a vacation or working hours.
-This will help both parties to avoid misunderstandings in future.
+In Switzerland, participants have 4 weeks of paid vacation (5 weeks if the participants are under 20 years old).
+The participant should not be working during their vacation.
+Sometimes Host Families ask their Au Pair to join them on vacation.
+In this case, discuss whether both sides will consider it vacation or working hours.
+This will help both parties to avoid misunderstandings in the future.

 In addition to holidays, the participants will also have at least one full day off per week.

-An Au Pair in Switzerland will have to take a part in a language course during the stay as it’s one of the program requirements.
+Au Pairs in Switzerland will have to take part in a language course during the stay as it’s one of the program requirements.
 Since there are several languages spoken in Switzerland the participants are free to choose one of the spoken languages in the part of the country where the Host Family lives.